Mickey Callaway: Sexual harassment allegations

 On February 1, 2021, The Athletic released an article that detailed allegations of five women against Callaway's "lewd behavior", including sending inappropriate photographs.
 The allegations spanned five years and three teams.
 An investigation was launched by MLB the following day.
 The Angels also announced that Callaway would be suspended while the investigation takes place.

 On March 2, 2021, a new report from The Athletic indicated that Cleveland Indians president of baseball operations Chris Antonetti and Indians manager Terry Francona were aware of Callaway's behavior and even discussed it with him at some point.
 Both defended him on multiple occasions to an angry husband who called in to tell the organization about Callaway harassing his wife.
 A Cleveland-based attorney brought in by the organization had offered to have Francona call the husband as some way of making amends.

 On May 26, 2021, Commissioner Rob Manfred announced that his office's investigation concluded that Callaway had violated MLB policies on harassment.
-Manfred placed Callaway on MLB's ineligible list.
-He is eligible to apply for reinstatement as of the end of the 2022 season.
+Manfred placed Callaway on MLB's ineligible list for at least two years.
+He was eligible to apply for reinstatement as of the end of the 2022 season.
+Callaway expressed remorse for his behavior and expressed hope to return to baseball, but there is no record of him applying for reinstatement as of the 2025 season.